THE SECRET KEEPER

 ‘Morton is masterful at controlling a story’s flow and tension.
 Readers will not suspect the twist at the end.’ — Publisher’s Weekly

 ‘Secrets told with exquisite timing.’ — The Australian

 ‘As always, Morton weaves an intriguing mystery, shifting between past and present and among fully realized characters harboring deep secrets.’ — People (****)

 ‘Morton’s finesse with family secrets increases with each novel.’ — Kirkus Reviews

 ‘A page-turner . . .
 Morton creates realistic characters that captivate the reader.’ — Canberra Times

 ‘Morton is a master storyteller.’ — Sun Herald

-‘A spellbinding new novel that mixes mystery, murder, and enduring love.’ — Barnes & Noble, US
+‘A spellbinding new novel that mixes mystery, murder, and enduring love.’ — Barnes & Noble

 ‘Kate Morton excels in this enthralling novel about desires and divided loyalties.’ — Good Housekeeping